smitpi/PSToolKit/README.md

 - [Set-StaticIP](https://smitpi.github.io/PSToolKit/#Set-StaticIP) -- Set static IP on device
 - [Set-TempFolder](https://smitpi.github.io/PSToolKit/#Set-TempFolder) -- Set all the temp environmental variables to c:\temp
 - [Show-ComputerManagement](https://smitpi.github.io/PSToolKit/#Show-ComputerManagement) -- Opens the Computer Management of the system or remote system
-- [Show-ComputerManagment](https://smitpi.github.io/PSToolKit/#Show-ComputerManagment) -- Opens the Computer Managment of the system or remote system
 - [Show-PSToolKit](https://smitpi.github.io/PSToolKit/#Show-PSToolKit) -- Show details of the commands in this module
 - [Start-PSModuleMaintenance](https://smitpi.github.io/PSToolKit/#Start-PSModuleMaintenance) -- Goes through all the installed modules, and allow you to upgrade(If available), or remove old and duplicate versions.
-- [Start-PSProfile](https://smitpi.github.io/PSToolKit/#Start-PSProfile) -- The PS Profile I use on client sites
+- [Start-PSProfile](https://smitpi.github.io/PSToolKit/#Start-PSProfile) -- My PS Profile for all sessions.
 - [Start-PSRoboCopy](https://smitpi.github.io/PSToolKit/#Start-PSRoboCopy) -- My wrapper for default robocopy switches
 - [Start-PSToolkitSystemInitialize](https://smitpi.github.io/PSToolKit/#Start-PSToolkitSystemInitialize) -- Commands for a new system
 - [Sync-PSFolders](https://smitpi.github.io/PSToolKit/#Sync-PSFolders) -- Compare two directories and copy the differences